-image 28: LEFT - Select the starting point of the boundary curve.
+image 29: LEFT - Select the starting point of the boundary curve.
 RIGHT - Define the boundary curve by setting several points.

 If you want to define your boundary curve completely individually, deactivate both automatic boundary curve calculations, left-click on your jaw model to define the boundary curve manually and set the starting point (image 28) and all other points through which the spline (boundary curve) should run.
 You can also hold down the left mouse button and drag the point to the desired position.
 The set points are displayed in blue and are connected with a red curve.
 The starting point and the currently set point are highlighted in yellow, see image 28.
 You can move an already set point in your spline by selecting a point, holding down the left mouse button and dragging it to the desired position.
-Continue setting further points until you have defined a closed boundary curve.